Has your mind ever gone blank when faced with having to give a prophetic word to someone immediately?

 Prophetic Activations / Exercises to incorporate into your week:

-Every week I list 5 prophetic activations/exercises under children/family, group, beginner, intermediate and advanced.
+Every blog post I list 5 prophetic activations/exercises under children/family, group, beginner, intermediate and advanced.
 The purpose of these exercises is to practice to help us hear God’s voice in a clearer manner.
 They sharpen our senses to hear and see and sense God and His way of communicating with us.
 This enables us to grow in our relationship with God and also to impart to others what God tells us for them.
 Feel free to use as many of these activations each week as you can.
 The more you practice, the sharper you become at hearing God’s voice.
 Enjoy!
 Remember that whenever you give another person a prophetic word or picture etc, please make sure that it is encouraging, edifying (strengthening) and comforting (1 Corinthians 14:3) and that it comes from a place of love.

 1. Children / Families Activation: Gather foods that are sour, bitter, or have an unpleasant taste.
 Ask everyone to taste one and while tasting them to ask God who or what the taste reminds them of.
 Ask God to reveal to them a solution or encouraging word for the person/place.

 2. Group Activation: Buy a variety of chocolate/candy bars and display them.
 Ask people to get into pairs and select a bar for their partner.
 Give that chocolate/candy bar to their partner and prophesy over them using the name of the chocolate/candy bar.